EthanBrockway/FlarpyBard/README.md

 ### 3. Find your repo folder you just cloned and open the file.
 ### 4. You will now see your file in the unity hub "Projects" tab.
 Click on it and allow unity to run.
-### 5. You should see a tab that looks like this appear.
+### 5. You should have a tab that looks like this appear.
 Press build in the bottom right and choose a file to build the project in.
 ![Instructions](https://github.com/EthanBrockway/FlarpyBard/assets/95703604/69bc5798-5264-40b1-97bd-970a09cbd16a)
 ### 6. Once built.
 Navigate to the folder and run the "flappy bard.exe" file.
 ### 7. Create an account and enjoy the game!
 (The email field does nothing with your email and you wont get spammed with anything.)